c-mart/dontmoderateme/planning.md

 - One PostgreSQL container for both dev and testing databases

 ## Done
+- When user tries to access their monitor and isn't logged in, direct them to login page, then to their monitor
 - Postfix should be configured to send TLS email
 - Use TLS and dkim to send email
 - Piwik not working.
 Fix piwik